Hermetia Illucens: A Natural Antimicrobial Powerhouse

 Additionally, optimizing the extraction process to maximize the yield of antimicrobial compounds is essential for commercial applications.

-Further research should focus on isolating and characterizing the specific antimicrobial peptides produced by Hermetia illucens larvae.
+Further research should focus on isolating and characterizing the specific antimicrobial peptides produced by Hermetia Illucens larvae.

 Understanding how these substances function at the molecular level will be crucial for developing new antibiotics that can be used in both human and veterinary medicine.